Motorcycle Insurance: A Guide to Buying the Right Policy for Proper Coverage

 State Laws and Requirements Regarding Motorcycle Insurance

-47 of the 50 states have specific laws requiring motorcycle operators to maintain insurance.
-The exceptions are Florida, Montana and Washington.
+Of the 50 states, 47 of them have specific laws requiring motorcycle operators to maintain insurance.

 However, even if you’re not required to have coverage by law, it’ll certainly be needed.